 - Help with housework – It depends on the health of the elderly family member, but if they were capable of helping with housework, it could take some stress off the family and provide a routine and activity.

 - Less space – Someone else living in the same house takes up a considerable amount of space.
 It’s not just a person now living in the house; room for their bed, clothes and other possessions need to be found.

 - Test relationships – Living 24/7 with family members could increase tension as the family may not be used to particular habits of the relative and cause the relationship to deteriorate.

-- Family member could become a full-time carer – If the elderly member has specific needs, a member of the family could risk becoming a carer for the elderly without even realising it, which could be something they might not be prepared to do.
+- Family member could become a full-time carer – If the elderly member has specific needs, a member of the family risks becoming a carer for the elderly without even realising it, which could be something they might not be prepared to do.